benbrastmckie/VSCodium/README.md

 ## Configuration

-Once installed, you can configure VSCode in one of three ways:

-1. Cut and paste the contents of `settings.json` into the appropriate configuration file in VSCode.
-2. Use VSCode's git integration to add a fork of this repository as a remote, pulling down changes.
-3. Fork this repository, using the git CLI to clone the contents into the appropriate folder on your machine.

-Option 2 and 3 will copy the contents of this repository into a repository that is all your own.
-This will allow you to backup your configuration by pushing any changes that you make to the fork that you created.
-Additionally, you can easily clone your custom configuration down onto other machines, making your configuration reproducible.

-Option 1 will achieve similar results but will not allow you to backup your configuration on GitHub.
-Of course, you could always create a new repository to backup your configuration at a later date, or you could backup your configuration in some other way.

-### Option 1: Cut and Paste

-Open VSCode, hitting `ctrl + shift + p` and typing 'Preferences: Open User Settings (JSON)'.
+Once installed, open VSCode and hit `ctrl + shift + p`, typing 'Preferences: Open User Settings (JSON)'.
+This will open the `settings.json` file where you can declare your configuration.
-Copy the contents of [settings.json](https://github.com/benbrastmckie/VSCode/blob/master/settings.json) into this file (you can replace the empty braces).
+Replace the entire contents of `settings.json` (i.e., you can replace the empty braces) with the contents of [this](https://github.com/benbrastmckie/VSCode/blob/master/settings.json) file.
-Save the document, confirming that the changes have taken place (e.g., the theme should change to 'One Monokai').
+Save the document with `ctrl + s`, confirming that the changes have taken place (e.g., the theme should change to 'One Monokai').

-In case you would like to also backup your configuration using git, you can proceed to Option 2.

-### Option 2: Git Integration
+Before making any changes to `settings.json`, it is advisable to fork this repository, backing up your configuration as described in [Git](#Git) below.
+Alternatively, if you do make changes to `settings.json`, details will be provided below if you later wish to backup your configuration.

+### Customization

+In order to get a better sense of what the options are within VSCode, click the settings gear in the bottom left corner.
+By scrolling through, you can explore the many different features that you can change about VSCode where the list will get longer with each plugin that you add.

+Although the settings menu is a nice way to see all the options at once, this is not the easiest way to _reproduce_ your configuration.
+However, any changes that you make in the settings menu will be stored in the `settings.json` file.
+It is by backing up this file with a git repository that you can easily reproduce your configuration without having to remember what settings you had before.
+Although you could attempt to backup `settings.json` manually, the git integration included in VSCode provides an elegant way to stay backed up as you make changes to your configuration.
+Accordingly, the [Git](#Git) section below will describe how to use git to backup your configuration as well as your academic projects.

+A further avenue for exploring customization is to use ChatGPT.
+For instance, if there is something that you would like to change about VSCode, you can ask ChatGPT what you should include in `settings.json` in order to make that change.
+In case ChatGPT hallucinates, the false setting will not break anything, but rather will be dimmed with a warning that this setting does not exist.
+You may also find helpful tutorials on YouTube.

+# Academic Toolchain

+The following sections will provide information about how to set up Zotero for bibliographic support as well as how to make use of templates, snippets, Markdown, and Pandoc.

+## Zotero

+## Templates

+## Snippets

+## Markdown

+## Pandoc

+# Git

+This section will describe how to:

+  1. Create a fork of this repository, using git to pull its contents on an appropriate directory on your computer.
+  2. Add an SSH key to streamline pushing and pulling changes.
+  3. Use VSCode's git integration to version control your academic projects as well as your config.

+## Forking the Repository

-In order to create your own copy of this repository, click `Fork` in the top right of this repository.
+In order to create your own copy of this repository, click `Fork` in the top right of this repository on GitHub.
-You will be presented with the choice to make yourself the owner which you should accept.
+You will then be presented with the choice to make yourself the owner which you should accept.
 There is no need to include other branches besides the master branch which will be selected by default.
 Do not select "Keep this repository private" unless you want to setup an SSH key (not a bad idea but requires another [few steps](##SSH-Key)) or want to type in you password every time.
 It is also nice to keep configuration files public so that you can easily share them with others.

+The next sections will describe the following two ways to use git to backup your configuration:

+  1. Use VSCode's git integration to add a fork of this repository as a remote, pulling down changes.
+  2. Use the git CLI to clone the contents into the appropriate folder on your machine.

+### Option 1: Git Integration

 Once you have forked the repository, you can click the `Code` button in the fork that you have created (you should see your username in the address).
 If you have setup an SSH Key, you can select the SSH address, copying it to the clipboard.